kumilange/walkernest/README.md

    npm run deploy
    ```

-2. The app will be available at `https://walkernest.com/`
+2. Once the deployment is complete, the application will be accessible at [https://walkernest.com/](https://walkernest.com/)

 ### 🛠 Maintenance